310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Tetora %}
 Oh yeah, mimicking an animal’s movement makes sense.
 That’s the secret behind Kenpo.[^2]

-I’ve practiced that plenty of times to grow stronger.
-Like the Monkey Fist style or the Praying Mantis Fist style~♪
+I’ve also practiced that sometimes to grow even stronger\~ Like the Monkey Fist style or the Praying Mantis Fist style\~♪
 {% endbubble %}

 {% bubble Tomoya worried %}
-Yeah, I don’t really know much about Kenpo, but we often practice copying the kinds of things cute girls or animals do.
+Yeah, I don’t really know much about Kenpo, but we often have practice sessions where we copy the kinds of things cute girls or animals do.

-Ra*bits is all about being cute idols, after all.
+Ra*bits aims to be cute idols, after all.
+{% endbubble %}

+{% bubble Tomoya frown %}
 But I just can’t seem to get used to it…

-Lately, I haven’t been able to keep up with anything.
+Especially lately, there’s a whole bunch of things I can’t keep up with.
 It made me start feeling pathetic and unsatisfied with myself, and then to top it all off, I even ended up fighting with Hajime…
 {% endbubble %}

 {% bubble Tomoya sad4 %}
 I’ve always wanted to become like the idols I loved — It’s why I came to Yumenosaki.
 And, well, I *did* get to become an idol.

-I got to be a little popular as part of Ra*bits…
+I also got to be a little popular as part of Ra*bits…

-So my dream did come true.
-I'm not supposed to feel unsatisfied like this.
+My dream *did* come true.
+So I’m not supposed to feel unsatisfied like this.
 {% endbubble %}

-{% bubble Tomoya frown2 %}
+{% bubble Tomoya frownshake %}
 But… I didn’t necessarily wanna become a *cute* idol.

 I know I’m being selfish… I mean, with the kinds of magazines and companies we get requests from…

-We're only going to become more and more specialized in being the perfect ideal of “cute.”
+We’re only going to become more and more specialized in being the perfect ideal of “cute.”
+{% endbubble %}

+{% bubble Tomoya sad2 %}
 And if we keep going in that direction, the result will be… *this.* Look at my phone for a bit, Tetora.
 {% endbubble %}

 {% bubble Tetora curious %}
 Hmm?
-What’s this really pink-ish website…?
+What’s this really pink-colored website…?
 {% endbubble %}

 {% bubble Tomoya sigh %}
-There’s an expert, I guess you could call him… He's like a senior to us.
-He's an idol who specializes in being cute, so we often take reference from him.
+There’s this pioneer, I guess you could call him… He specializes in being cute, and we often take reference from him.
+He’s an idol who’s like a senior to us.[^3]

 You can pretty much always find him in the same magazine.

 But just look at the photos on the site.
-He's just a girl at this point…
+He’s just a girl at this point…
 {% endbubble %}

 {% bubble Tomoya sad %}
-He's actually really amazing.
-He's put in so much hard work and training, even physically remodeled himself to fit perfectly into this specialty, and it's really respectable, but…
+He’s actually an amazing, respectable person.
+There’s rumors that he’s put in so much hard work and training, even physically remodeled himself to fit perfectly into this specialty…

-Sometimes we meet him in real life, and when I realize I may have to put that much work in as well… I start to get scared.
+But when I heard about that, and realized that’s how far you’d have to go… I started to get a little scared.
 I know I’m being pathetic…

-It just became natural for him to cross-dress, and as long as the outfit’s cute, he'd wear all kinds of things, from baby outfits to animal costumes…
+It just became natural for him to cross-dress, and as long as the outfit’s cute, he’d wear all kinds of things, from baby outfits to animal costumes…

-And every single time he does anything, he makes sure it's as cute as it gets.
+And every single time he does anything, he makes sure it’s as cute as it gets.

-He's completely gotten rid of everything else to become fully specialized in being cute.
-It’s what he had to do to get by in the industry, and he's now succeeding 'cause of it.
+He’s completely gotten rid of everything else to become fully specialized in being “cute”.
+But to be fair, that’s one of the strategies to survive in the industry, and he’s now succeeding ‘cause of it.

-That's also the methodology that pretty girl idols have set for this sorta industry.
+That’s also the exact methodology that pretty girl idols have established for this sorta industry.

-We can follow in his footsteps and copy what he does, and it’ll take us relatively far.
+Just by following in his footsteps and copying what he does, I think it’ll take us relatively far.
 {% endbubble %}

 {% bubble Tomoya serious %}
-We're still inexperienced, and our one big selling point is the “cute” quality we have… so making use of it is the right choice.
+We’re still inexperienced, and our one big selling point is the “cute” quality we have… so making use of it is the right choice.

 It’s the path Nii~chan showed us, when none of us could get anywhere.

-On one hand, you have me, and then you also have Mitsuru, who’s boyish-looking… But then, Nii~chan and Hajime tend to be even cuter than girls sometimes.
+On one hand, you have me, and you also have Mitsuru, who’s pretty boyish-looking… But then, Nii~chan and Hajime tend to be even cuter than girls sometimes.
 They have the qualities and talent for this.

 But… what about me?

 I get so anxious and worried, like “Is this really what I dreamed to be?
-Am I really the idol I always aspired to become? …Is it really okay for things to be this way?”
+Is this the kind of idol I always aspired to become? …Is it really okay for things to be this way?”

-I'm always so confused, but… Hajime's been really into this stuff lately.
-He keeps picking up more and more cutesy things—
+I’m always so lost, but… For some reason, Hajime’s been really fired up lately, and keeps picking up more and more cutesy things—

-And… he's always achieving those cute jobs perfectly.
+And… he’s always achieving those cute jobs perfectly.

-So he gives me an innocent smile and goes, “If I can do it, then so can you, Tomoya-kun!”, without any ill intention in his heart…
+Then he gives me an innocent smile and goes, “If I can do it, then so can you, Tomoya-kun!”, without any ill intention in his heart…
 {% endbubble %}

 {% bubble Tomoya frown %}
-Like, hold on, Hajime… I'm still thinking… Don't rush me.
-Don't pull me by the hand.
-I'm not like you…
+Like, hold on, Hajime… I’m still thinking… Don’t rush me.
+Don’t pull me by the hand.
+I’m not like you…

 Hajime’s really cute.
-He’s the cutest being in the entire galaxy.
-But it's just so easy to see him as some plain, shy kid that no one noticed how cute he really is until now.
+He’s the cutest being in the entire galaxy… But it’s just so easy to see him as some plain, shy kid that no one noticed how cute he really is until now.

 And in Yumenosaki, his talent finally bloomed.
 He found a way to make the absolute best use of his qualities…

-That’s where I feel like the two of us are different.
+But that’s where I feel like the two of us are different.
 {% endbubble %}

 {% bubble Tomoya sad %}
-I don't really know how to say it, but like, it feels like we're a little off.
-Like something's just not right.
+I don’t really know how to say it, but like, it feels like we’re a little off.
+Like something’s just not right.

-We’ve been walking this path together, and I’ve always tried to lead him wherever we go…
+We’ve been walking this path together, and it’s always been me who tries to lead him wherever we go…

-But then we came to Yumenosaki, and now I feel like he’s gonna let go of me and leave me behind all of a sudden.
+But now that we’ve gotten to this point, I feel like he’s gonna let go of me and leave me behind all of a sudden.

 It scares me.
-He may be a bit of a dummy, but I'm just someone who's normal in every way… yet despite that, I still took him by the hand…
+He’s a bit of a dummy sometimes, and I’m just someone who’s ‘normal’ in every way… yet despite that, I still took him by the hand…

 And then I got all cocky about how I was guiding him around, and let it boost my ego.